OfficeDev/Property-Inspection-Code-Sample/iOSInspectionApp/README-iOS.md

-# Property Inspection Code Sample
+# Property Management Code Sample

+> **IMPORTANT NOTE:** You must install the Web Application before the iOS apps will work.
+During the Web application installation process all of the components and sample data which support the demo are provisioned.
+See the [Install Web Application README](https://github.com/OfficeDev/Property-Inspection-Code-Sample/blob/master/PropertyManagerMyApp/README.md) for complete instructions.

 Install iOS Apps
 ================

 The demo relies upon the iOS inspection app to function end to end.
-Some configuration is required to enable the iOS Apps to work with an O365 environment.
+Some configuration is required to enable the iOS Apps to work with an Office 365 environment.
 Read on to learn about the configuration process.

 Azure Active Directory Application
 ----------------------------------

-The iOS Apps use O365 APIs and SharePoint REST APIs to interact with an O365 / Azure tenancy.
+The iOS Apps use Office 365 APIs and SharePoint REST APIs to interact with an Office 365 / Azure tenancy.
 The Azure Active Directory Application is used to authorize the iOS Apps.
 To register the iOS Apps with an Azure Active Directory follow these instructions.

 Create Azure Active Directory App for the iPad Apps
 ---------------------------------------------------